Australia crypto taxes

 Lodge your taxes in minutes with CoinLedger

-You can use the software to import your historical cryptocurrency transactions and get a preview of your capital gain and losses from the year completely for free.
-You’ll only need to pay when you want to download your tax reports.
-Watch the explainer video below to learn more about how CoinLedger works.
+You can use the software to import your historical cryptocurrency transactions and generate a complete capital gain and income tax report.
+You’ll only need to pay when you want to download your tax forms.

 File Your Crypto Taxes In Minutes